Mount Kenya is Mount Zion

 Mount Kenya is situated in one of the most remarkable landscapes in Kenya to the east of the Great Rift Valley and at 5,199m the mountain is the second highest peak in Africa.
 The mountain is an awe-inspiring sight best seen at dawn and is reputed to be an awe-inspiring sight with its ragged series of peaks crowned with snow, and its slopes are thick with forest.

-It was a Kenyan woman who informed Promise2bless that the Mountains of the Moon also known as the Renzwori was not the only holy mountain in African territory, there is a river between Mombasa and Lamu the natives call the river Zion.
+It was a Kenyan woman who informed Promise2bless that the Mountains of the Moon also known as the Renzwori was not the only holy mountain in Africa, and that there is a river between Mombasa and Lamu the natives call the river Zion.

-This river which is known today as the River Tana, flows from Mount Kenya and the offspring must bear the name of its source.
+This river which is known today as the River Tana, flows from Mount Kenya.
 The implications are far-reaching, when we consider that the land we know today as Israel is believed by all to be the true site of Mount Zion (Hebrew: הַר צִיוֹן, Har Tsiyyon; Arabic: جبل صهيون, Jabel Sahyoun) until research brings to light, that there are three separate hills in the land of Israel called by that name.

 City of David